BobBuildTool/bob/doc/manual/configuration.rst

 ``build.sh shell``).
 As such they are intended mainly for classes so that the definitions of a class are automatically available in the shell environment.

+A ``checkoutSetup`` script is always considered deterministic.
+That is, the :ref:`configuration-recipes-checkoutdeterministic` setting only applies to the ``checkoutScript``.

 Other than the above differences setup scripts are identical to :ref:`configuration-recipes-scripts`.